GUIDE

 Launching into the public domain

-Soft launch: The prelude to greatness
+Soft launch: The prelude to success

 Some questions you may wish to answer using a soft launch include: